OCA/account-financial-tools/account_move_batch_validate/README.rst

 ===========================

-This module provides a wizard to post many Journal Entries in batch. it uses the queue system introduced by the OpenERP Connector to handle a big quantity of moves in batch.
+This module provides a wizard to post many Journal Entries in batch. it uses the queue system introduced by the Odoo Queue job module to handle a big quantity of moves in batch.

-The module account_default_draft_move introduces a workflow where the Journal Entries are always entered in OpenERP in draft state, and the posting happens later, for example at the end of the period.
-The core account module provides a wizard to post all the moves in the period, but that is problematic when there are many moves.

 The posting of a move takes some time, and doing that synchronously, in one transaction is problematic.

-In this module, we leverage the power of the queue system of the OpenERP Connector, that can be very well used without other concepts like Backends and Bindings.
+In this module, we leverage the power of the queue system of the Odoo queue job module, that can be very well used without other concepts like Backends and Bindings.

 This approach provides many advantages, similar to the ones we get